-Subsequently, we created vector diagrams of the residual velocity maps for the mock observations, extending from the vicinity of that seen in the VMC data, to the region of the Eastern Substructure 1, and identified realizations that exhibit the eastward motion.
-Approximately 49 per cent of realizations in the `base-case' display some degree of residual eastward motion.
-Figure \ref{fig:vel_arrow_dyn} presents the residual proper motion of the mock data for a realization that clearly exhibits eastward motion, with the VMC residual motion shown within the inner 5 deg in the right panel.
-About 17 per cent of the realizations exhibit no eastward motion, while the remaining 31 per cent display a slight residual motion towards the north-east.
-The remaining three realizations show distinct residual patterns and a perturbed disk structure.
-Among the simulation instances that exhibit significant residual motion to the east, 14 per cent experienced a disk crossing at $\sim$400 Myr ago, along with the most recent pericentric passage, while 26 per cent underwent multiple SMC crossings.
-The majority of realizations displaying residual eastward motion have only undergone the most recent pericentric passage, typically with pericentric distances towards the larger end of the full range simulated.
-We also generated residual maps for the model that excludes the SMC to isolate the influence of the Milky Way alone.
-Due to computational constraints, this model was limited to 12 realizations, each incorporating the full particle distribution.
-For realizations where the base model exhibited residual motion towards the east, the SMC-excluded model showed a comparable overall residual pattern but with increased residual amplitude.
-These findings suggest that the observed residual motion arises from the combined effects of the tidal influence of the Milky Way, shaped by the LMC disk’s dynamical response to the recent SMC passage.
+Subsequently, we created vector diagrams of the residual velocity maps for the mock observations, extending from the vicinity of that seen in the VMC data, to the region of the Eastern Substructure 1, and identified realisations that exhibit the eastward motion.
+Approximately 49 per cent of realisations in the `base-case' display some degree of residual eastward motion.
+Figure \ref{fig:vel_arrow_dyn} presents the residual proper motion of the mock data for a realisation that clearly exhibits eastward motion, with the VMC residual motion shown within the inner 5 deg in the right panel.
+About 17 per cent of the realisations exhibit no eastward motion, while the remaining 31 per cent display a slight residual motion towards the north-east.
+The remaining three realisations show distinct residual patterns and a perturbed disc structure.
+Among the simulation instances that exhibit significant residual motion to the east, 14 per cent experienced a disc crossing at $\sim$400 Myr ago, along with the most recent pericentric passage, while 26 per cent underwent multiple SMC crossings.
+The majority of realisations displaying residual eastward motion have only undergone the most recent pericentric passage, typically with pericentric distances towards the larger end of the full range simulated.
+We also generated residual maps for the model that excludes the SMC to isolate the influence of the MW alone.
+Due to computational constraints, this model was limited to 12 realisations, each incorporating the full particle distribution.
+For realisations where the base model exhibited residual motion towards the east, the SMC-excluded model showed a comparable overall residual pattern but with increased residual amplitude.
+These findings suggest that the observed residual motion arises from the combined effects of the tidal influence of the MW, shaped by the LMC disc’s dynamical response to the recent SMC passage.